nickjessop/project-workflows-angular/README.md

 Run `nx serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 For running NX CLI without it install globally

+Run `npm run stepflow` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+OR
+Run `npm run stepflow-api` for a API dev server.
+API route at `http://localhost:3333/api/`.
+OR
 Run `npm run nx serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding